gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Being up in the sky on a cloud was like riding on a grownup's shoulders when you were little, only a thousand times better.
 You could see everything:
-deer grazing beneath the twisted pines, mountain goats standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up… When the air was still,
+deer grazing beneath the braided pines, mountain goats standing on rocky ledges no wider than the heel of your boot, broad-winged condors making slow circles as they waited for a rabbit to forget to look up… When the air was still,